XYi-code/WSVR/README.md

 - Temperature parameter of 0.07
 - Exponential moving average for memory updating

-Please refer to the configuration for the exact implementation settings.
+Please refer to the paper for the exact implementation settings.